TonyScott44/source44/SQL_Practice+Notes/sql_notes.md

 Hostname: 127.0.0.1 is the address of the local machine <br>
 Port: 3306 is the default port for the MySQL server<br>
 Username: root is the username for admin
-Password: this pw was set during MySQL installation
+Password: this pw was set during MySQL installation<br>
 <br>
 Administration tab <br>
 Used to do administrative work such as starting/stopping a server, importing/exporting data, etc.<br>